cesc1989/apuntes/Luna/Clinical_Dashboard/Determining whether a Patient should be displayed.md

 - `lead_source` property equals to `Powered by Luna`
 - `powered_by_luna_code` property equals to Partner three chars code (i.e, MHS for Memorial)
 - `hs_lead_status` property to be any of the Lead Status values predefined.

+To check if a Patient will show up in a Partner Dashboard Unseen section, in the Patient's Hubspot profile do the following:

+- Click "Actions" button
+- Click "View all properties"
+- In the search input look for the values for the mentioned properties: `lead_source`, `powered_by_luna_code`, `hs_lead_status`.